wit-ai/wit-ios/README.md

 # Wit-iOS 4.1.0

+*This SDK is community-maintained.
+Please use the HTTP API or the Node.js/Python/Ruby SDKs for non-experimental needs (https://wit.ai/docs).
+We gladly accept pull requests*

 The wit.ai iOS SDK is the easiest way to integrate [wit.ai](https://wit.ai) features into your iOS application.

 The SDK can capture intents and entities from: